ppy/osu-wiki/wiki/Tournaments/KEL/3/en.md

 2. There are no restrictions on picks or bans.
 3. No Fail is enforced on all maps.
 4. Players will `!roll` in matches.
 The winner may choose between pick or ban order, and the other captain may choose the remaining order.
-5. Players have 1 ban in Round of 32 and Round of 16, and 2 bans throughout the rest of bracket stage.
+5. Players have 1 ban in Round of 32 & Round of 16, Quarterfinals & Semifinals and 2 bans throughout the rest of bracket stage.
    - Ban order is ABBA, with all bans happening at the start of the match.
-6. Players have 90 seconds to declare picks and bans.
+6. Players have 120 seconds to declare picks and bans.
 7. If a player takes more time than allotted for any of the above actions, the procedures adopted will be as follows:
    - First occurrence: A 30-second extension is given along with a verbal warning.
    - On subsequent occurrences: A random map will be chosen from the mappool using `!roll X`, where X is the number of beatmaps remaining in the mappool.
-8. Players have 90 seconds to swap teammates and lock in their roster.
+8. Players have 90 seconds to ready up.
 9. If a player takes more time than allotted for either action, the procedures adopted will be as follows:
    - First occurrence: A 15-second extension is given along with a verbal warning.
    - On subsequent occurrences: the referee will issue the `!mp start 10` command.